apache/cloudstack-documentation/source/adminguide/projects.rst

 Projects are used to organize people and resources.
-CloudStack users within a single domain can group themselves into project teams so they can collaborate and share virtual resources such as VMs, snapshots, templates, data disks, and IP addresses.
+CloudStack users within a single domain can group themselves into project teams so they can collaborate and share virtual resources such as Instances, Snapshots, templates, data disks, and IP addresses.
 CloudStack tracks resource usage per project as well as per user, so the usage can be billed to either a user account or a project.
 For example, a private cloud within